Policy Work

 Salmonella in Poultry

-Poultry is the most consumed protein in the U.S. Over 8 billion chickens and turkeys are eaten each year.
-According to the Centers for Disease Control and Prevention (CDC), Salmonella is responsible for 1 million foodborne illnesses attributed to poultry, yet a minimum of 1 in 25 packages of poultry sold in the grocery store is contaminated with Salmonella
+Over 8 billion chickens and turkeys are eaten each year, making poultry the most consumed protein in the United States.
+According to the Centers for Disease Control and Prevention (CDC), Salmonella is responsible for 1 million foodborne illnesses attributed to poultry, yet a minimum of 1 in 25 packages of poultry sold in the grocery store is contaminated with Salmonella.
+We believe the poultry industry and the federal government can and should do better.

 FDA Reform

+The 2022 powdered infant formula contamination, recall and subsequent shortage was a ‘perfect storm’ that exposed the dysfunction of the U.S. Food and Drug Administration (FDA).
 Along with our coalition partners, STOP began calling upon the FDA Commissioner to fix the deficiencies within the agency including appointing a fully empowered Deputy Commissioner of Human Foods who has food safety experience and uniting all aspects of human foods in which the FDA regulates.
-It has been, at times, contentious, however, we want and NEED the agency to be poised for the future to protect public health.
+We want and NEED the agency to be poised for the future to protect public health.

 Recall Modernization